7 Best Mobility Aids for Walking

-If you're starting to have some trouble walking due to age, illness, an accident, or surgery, a walking aid can help you get around safely without needing to rely on others.
-With so many walking aids on the market, it should be fairly easy to find a mobility aid to suit your needs, budget, lifestyle, and home environment.
+If you're having trouble walking due to illness, injury, surgery, or age, it’s worth considering a walking aid.
+Devices such as canes, crutches, walkers, scooters, and wheelchairs allow users to get around safely without needing to rely on others.
+With so many walking aids on the market, it’s easy to find mobility equipment to suit your needs, budget, lifestyle, and home environment.

-After informing yourself about the options available, be sure to consult with a physical therapist to ascertain the best option for you and learn how to use the device.
-The right mobility aid, used correctly, can keep you active and independent long into the future.
+After informing yourself about the options available, consult with a physical therapist to ascertain the best option for you and learn how to use the device.
+The right mobility aid, used correctly, will help you stay active and independent long into the future.

 Walking sticks, also known as canes, are wooden or aluminum sticks with a rubber tip and a round or contoured handle.
 Canes help people with balance issues or a slightly weaker side by transferring some of the weight to the user's upper body.
-In the United States, about 16% of older adults use a cane.
+In the United States, about 7.7 percent of the adult population uses a mobility aid for walking, with canes, crutches, and walkers being the most common (page 8).

 There are several kinds of canes available, including regular canes with a single tip and quad canes with four tips that offer greater stability.
 Popular walking stick handle configurations include round, Derby, offset, and ergonomic.
 Some cane handles are coated with rubber to assist with grip.